 If you need your credit report sooner you can pay a fee to have your report sent through as soon as possible.
 You should visit their website’s and follow the directions on how to do this.

-There is a process you can go through to contest your credit report if you feel you have been a victim of fraud or that there are incorrect entry’s on your credit report.
+There is a process you can go through to contest your credit report.
+If you feel you have been a victim of fraud or that there are incorrect entries on your credit report get in contact with the provider who listed the default.

-Incorrect entry’s can be found on your credit report through:
+Incorrect entries can end up on your credit report through:

 - Similar or identical names